Appdynamics/config-assessment-tool/README.md

 the backend to use the proxy specified from environment variables: HTTP_PROXY, HTTPS_PROXY, WS_PROXY or WSS_PROXY (all are case insensitive).
 Proxy credentials are given from ~/.netrc file if present.
 See aiohttp.ClientSession [documentation](https://docs.aiohttp.org/en/stable/client_advanced.html#proxy-support) for more details.

+For example: Use HTTPS_PROXY environment variable if your controller is accessible using https.
+Use HTTP_PROXY environment variable if your controller is accessible using http.
+If using a port other than 80, ensure you provide the port number in the URL.

 ## JobFile Settings

 [DefaultJob.json](https://github.com/Appdynamics/config-assessment-tool/blob/master/input/jobs/DefaultJob.json) defines a number of optional configurations.